oussama-hammami/SketchCodeML/README.md

 #### Block
 ###### Input_Layer_Block:
-This block is initialised from the start as the first layer in the model and cannot be removed as it's crucial form model construction in keras.
-It has a fixed index equel to 0.
-This bloc takes as input the shape of the input data formatted.
-Ex: An input data with shape (15,16,80) shoudl be enetred as :15,18,80.
+This block is initialized at the beginning as the initial layer in the Keras model and is essential for the model's construction, thus it cannot be removed.
+It is permanently assigned an index of 0.
+This block requires the shape of the input data to be specified.
+For instance, if the input data has a shape of (15, 16, 80), it should be entered as 15, 16, 80.

 <p align="center">
   <img src="https://github.com/oussama-hammami/SketchCodeML/blob/main/img/Input.PNG" >
 </p>

 ###### Flatten Bloc
-This block is represented as the flatten block inserted in the pipeline.
-The bloc hac an index indicator that can be changed.
+This block functions as the 'flatten' block within the pipeline.
+Its index indicator is adjustable, allowing for flexible placement within the model structure.

 <p align="center">
   <img src="https://github.com/oussama-hammami/SketchCodeML/blob/main/img/Flatten.PNG">
 </p>

 ###### Dense Bloc
-Dense layer represents the dense layer in the pipeline.
-It take 'number of units' as input as well as an acitvation function.
-By default the activation function is set to 'relu'.
-There are different supported activation functions presented in the images.
+The Dense layer in the pipeline signifies a dense neural network layer.
+It requires the 'number of units' as an input, along with an activation function.
+The default activation function is set to 'relu'.
+The model supports various other activation functions, which are detailed in the accompanying images.

 <p align="center">
   <img src="https://github.com/oussama-hammami/SketchCodeML/blob/main/img/Dense.PNG" >